-The Ring of Kerry is located in the South West corner of Ireland in County Kerry.
+The Ring of Kerry is located in the Southwest corner of Ireland in County Kerry.
 It came to life in Victorian times after Queen Victoria’s visit to Killarney.
 Now, one of Ireland’s most popular scenic drive’s it is 180kms of magnificent coastal scenery.
-Part of the Wild Atlantic Way you will visit wonderful coastal villages and enjoy superb seaside landscapes.
+Part of the Wild Atlantic Way, the Ring of Kerry offers an amazing variety of things to do, in and amongst the awe-inspiring seaside landscapes.

 Introducing you to some of Ireland’s visible and enthralling variety of history you can stop and visit early Christian settlements, Ogham Stones or Wedge Graves along the way.
 There are terrific views in all directions, including that of Skellig Michael.
 This amazing rocky island was inhabited in early Christian times by a dedicated and hardy group of Monks and more recently, made famous by Star Wars.